myERP/myerp-php-api-client/README.md

 - Search existing issues before raising a new one.

 - Include as much detail as possible.
-In particular, we need to know which OS you're using.

 ### Pull requests